lxian-coder/bundleCalculator/README.md

 ### How to input order？

 * Run this application, and the submission format form will pop up, and you can enter an order according to the information of the form.
-* You need to put format code behind the number of posts like: "number of posts"  "format code".for example: 10  img, means you want to order 10 Images.
+* You need to put format code behind the number of posts like: "number of posts"  "format code",for example: 10  img, means you want to order 10 Images.
-* You need to click ENTER twice to finish you order, and the order you entered is case-insensitive.
+* You need to click ENTER twice to finish you order, and all you entered is case-insensitive.
-* You can order multiple items at one time like "10 img 12 flac 23 vid", or
+* You can order multiple items at one time in one line like "10 img 12 flac 23 vid", or in series lines
-  <br>"<br>
+  <br>"
   10 img <br>
   12 flac <br>
   23 void <br>